What You Will Learn

 The GIAC Penetration Tester certification validates a practitioner’s ability to properly conduct a penetration test, using best practice techniques and methodologies.
 GPEN certification holders have the knowledge and skills to conduct exploits and engage in detailed reconnaissance, as well as utilize a process-oriented approach to penetration testing projects.

 Comprehensive Pen Test Planning, Scoping, and Recon

 In-Depth Password Attacks and Web App Pen Testing

 SEC560 is the flagship penetration test course offered by the SANS Institute.
-Attendees are expected to have a working knowledge of TCP/IP, understand the differences between cryptographic routines such as DES, AES, and MD5, and have a basic knowledge of the Windows and Linux command lines before they come to class.
+Attendees are expected to have a working knowledge of TCP/IP and a basic knowledge of the Windows and Linux command lines before they come to class.
 While SEC560 is technically in-depth, it is important to note that programming knowledge is NOT required for the course.
-For more information on the differences between SEC560 and SEC504, see the SEC560 and SEC504 FAQS.

 Important!
 Bring your own system configured according to these instructions!

 A properly configured system is required to fully participate in this course.
 If you do not carefully read and follow these instructions, you will likely leave the class unsatisfied because you will not be able to participate in hands-on exercises that are essential to this course.
 Therefore, we strongly urge you to arrive with a system meeting all the requirements specified for the course.

 It is critical that you back-up your system before class. it is also strongly advised that you do not bring a system storing any sensitive data.

 IMPORTANT - BRING YOUR OWN LAPTOP WITH WINDOWS